Skip to main content

 If you think some of the test cases generated are not valid in your scenario you can:

-• Filter out the invalid test cases: You can use the --ignoreXXX arguments to filter out the test cases that are not valid
+• Filter out the invalid test cases: You can use the --ignoreXXX or --filterXXX arguments to filter out the test cases that are not valid

 • Filter out specific fuzzers: You can use the --skipFuzzer argument to filter out specific fuzzers that are generating invalid test cases